someone2060/someone2060/README.md

-- 👋 Hi, I’m @someone2060
+# Hi!
+Welcome to my page! 👋
-- 👀 I’m interested in all things related to tech, and games too
+I'm a high school student in Alberta interested in all things computer science.
+Currently the code lead of Scarlett Robotics, I'm committed to improving soft and technical skills of Scarlett Robotics' team.
-- 🌱 I’m currently learning C#, C++, and advanced Java
+I'm learning C#, C++, and Java.
+I have intermediate experience in Python, HTML, CSS, and Processing.
-- 📫 How to reach me: send me an email at liangdaniel48@gmail.com
+### Want to get in contact?
+Email me at liangdaniel48@gmail.com.

 <!---
 someone2060/someone2060 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.